DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

         $("#form-container").on("submit", function(e) {
             const editorValue = editorInstance.option("value");
             // ...
-            // Encode `editorValue` with your favorite sanitizing tool before sending it to the server
+            // Encode editorValue here with your favorite sanitizing tool before sending this value to the server
             // ...

             e.preventDefault();